Pentecostalism: Spiritual gifts

 Pentecostals are continuationists, meaning they believe that all of the spiritual gifts, including the miraculous or "sign gifts", found in 1 Corinthians 12:4–11, 12:27–31, Romans 12:3–8, and Ephesians 4:7–16 continue to operate within the Church in the present time.
 Pentecostals place the gifts of the Spirit in context with the fruit of the Spirit.
 The fruit of the Spirit is the result of the new birth and continuing to abide in Christ.
 It is by the fruit exhibited that spiritual character is assessed.
 Spiritual gifts are received as a result of the baptism with the Holy Spirit.
 As gifts freely given by the Holy Spirit, they cannot be earned or merited, and they are not appropriate criteria with which to evaluate one's spiritual life or maturity.
 Pentecostals see in the biblical writings of Paul an emphasis on having both character and power, exercising the gifts in love.

 Just as fruit should be evident in the life of every Christian, Pentecostals believe that every Spirit-filled believer is given some capacity for the manifestation of the Spirit.
-It is important to note that the exercise of a gift is a manifestation of the Spirit, not of the gifted person, and though the gifts operate through people, they are primarily gifts given to the Church.
+The exercise of a gift is considered to be a manifestation of the Spirit, not of the gifted person, and though the gifts operate through people, they are primarily gifts given to the Church.
 They are valuable only when they minister spiritual profit and edification to the body of Christ.
 Pentecostal writers point out that the lists of spiritual gifts in the New Testament do not seem to be exhaustive.
 It is generally believed that there are as many gifts as there are useful ministries and functions in the Church.
 A spiritual gift is often exercised in partnership with another gift.
 For example, in a Pentecostal church service, the gift of tongues might be exercised followed by the operation of the gift of interpretation.

 According to Pentecostals, all manifestations of the Spirit are to be judged by the church.
 This is made possible, in part, by the gift of discerning of spirits, which is the capacity for discerning the source of a spiritual manifestation—whether from the Holy Spirit, an evil spirit, or from the human spirit.
 While Pentecostals believe in the current operation of all the spiritual gifts within the church, their teaching on some of these gifts has generated more controversy and interest than others.
 There are different ways in which the gifts have been grouped.
 W. R. Jones suggests three categories, illumination (Word of Wisdom, word of knowledge, discerning of spirits), action (Faith, working of miracles and gifts of healings) and communication (Prophecy, tongues and interpretation of tongues).
 Duffield and Van Cleave use two categories: the vocal and the power gifts.